|

 A DIY Industrial Pipe Curtain Rod is an excellent choice for an awesome-looking and sturdy curtain rod that can be made to fit large windows.

 After remodeling our basement, we needed to do something to cover our sliding glass door.
 We had removed the old busted-up vertical blinds and decided to install an iron pipe curtain rod.
-The corner shelf my daughter and I built was industrial style and used iron pipe, so we figured an industrial pipe curtain rod would go nicely.
+The DIY corner bookshelf my daughter and I built was industrial style and used iron pipe, so we figured an industrial pipe curtain rod would go nicely.

 This post contains affiliate links.
 When you purchase through an affiliate link, we receive a small commission at no additional cost to you.
 Disclosure.